callstack-internal/milosz-szczepanek-onboarding/README.md

     - `services`: API services for fetching data.
     - `types`: TypeScript types and interfaces used in the app.
     - `utils`: Utility functions used in the app.
+    - `mocks`: Mock data and functions used for testing purposes.